anabborges/anabborges/README.md

 <div>
 <h1> Hey!
 My name is Ana Clara!</h1>
-<p>I am a brazilian student of software engineering at the University of Brasilia.
-I am currently studying python </p>
+<p>I am a brazilian girl looking for new challenges!
+Currently I'm studying software engineering at the University of Brasilia and I'm learning python.
+I created my account so I can share my improvement with you all!
+Hope you enjoy my github account and cross your fingers for me! </p>
 </div>

 ##